 - Parking is available in front and in the lot behind the building.
-The back parking lot is accessed via a driveway from Shoalmont Dr. between the strip mall and 1 st residential house.
+The back parking lot is accessed via a driveway from Shoalmont Dr. between the strip mall and first residential house.

 - When the Gallery is open, please leave the two spots open in front, on the left, in front of the windows, for customers.

 - Some parking is allowed on the neighborhood streets, but you must have a permit after 3 p.m. for many areas.

 - Be mindful of the signs about permit requirements if you park on the streets.
 Do not park at the Burnet Plaza or at the Futon Store.